BME-MIT-IET/iet-hf2021-regression/IVT-assignment.md

 CI and static techniques:

-- Running a static analysis tool and reviewing the reported problems using codacy (Khuderchuluun Erdenechuluun-GTBHX0)
+- Running a static analysis tool and reviewing the reported problems using Codacy (Khuderchuluun Erdenechuluun-GTBHX0)
 - Performing manual code review on some part of the application(Batsaikhan Khosbayar-L2N9IX)

 Testing: